-Matt Dinan is an Assistant Professor in the Great Books Program at St. Thomas University in Fredericton, New Brunswick, Canada.
+Matt Dinan is an Associate Professor in the Great Books Program at St. Thomas University in Fredericton, New Brunswick, Canada.

 Why precisely are the most fortunate of us the most restless?
 How can our private, individual restlessness explain our public, political sclerosis?